A. J. McCarron

-Raymond Anthony "A. J." McCarron Jr. (born September 13, 1990) is an American football quarterback for the St. Louis BattleHawks of the XFL.
-He previously played in the National Football League (NFL) for eight seasons.
-McCarron played college football at Alabama, where he became the first quarterback to win consecutive BCS National Championship Games with victories in 2012 and 2013.
-He also received the Maxwell, Johnny Unitas Golden Arm, and Kellen Moore Awards.
+Raymond Anthony "A. J." McCarron Jr. (born September 13, 1990) is an American former professional football quarterback and a candidate for Alabama Lieutenant Governor in 2026.
+He played college football for the Alabama Crimson Tide, becoming the first quarterback to win consecutive BCS National Championship Games with victories in 2012 and 2013.
+McCarron also received the Maxwell, Johnny Unitas Golden Arm, and Kellen Moore Awards.

-McCarron was selected by the Cincinnati Bengals in the fifth round of the 2014 NFL Draft and played four seasons as a backup.
-He spent his next four seasons as a backup with the Oakland Raiders, Houston Texans, and Atlanta Falcons.
-Following the 2021 NFL season, McCarron joined the XFL.
+McCarron was selected by the Cincinnati Bengals in the fifth round of the 2014 NFL draft and played four seasons as a backup.
+He spent his next four seasons as a backup with the Oakland Raiders, Houston Texans, and Atlanta Falcons, then spent two seasons as the starting quarterback for the St. Louis Battlehawks, a team that played initially in the XFL and then the United Football League (UFL).

+In October 2025, McCarron announced his candidacy for Lieutenant Governor of Alabama in the 2026 election.

-Early years
+Early life

 McCarron was born to Dee Dee Bonner and Tony McCarron on September 13, 1990.
-He also has a younger brother named Corey McCarron who formerly played tight end at Alabama but transferred to play fullback at Middle Tennessee State.
+His younger brother, Corey, played tight end at Alabama but transferred to play fullback at Middle Tennessee State.

 McCarron was born and raised in Mobile, Alabama.
 He attended Our Lady of Lourdes Catholic School from kindergarten to fourth grade before transferring to St. Paul's Episcopal School.
 At the age of five, McCarron was severely injured in a jet-ski accident and almost died.
 He first played football at Trimmier Park and then Langan Park in Mobile.
-He played on the same park team as future college teammate Mark Barron.
+McCarron played on the same park team as future college teammate Mark Barron.
 During McCarron's junior season of high school, St. Paul's went 14–1 and went on to win the state championship against Briarwood Christian School off a missed PAT.
 While attending St. Paul's, McCarron was recruited by several football programs in the Southeastern Conference, including Alabama, Auburn, Mississippi, and Tennessee.
-He committed to the Crimson Tide on May 3, 2008, becoming the only quarterback signed by Alabama for their 2009 recruiting class.
+On May 3, 2008, he committed to the Crimson Tide, becoming the only quarterback signed by Alabama for their 2009 recruiting class.

-He capped off his high school football career at the 2009 U.S. Army All-American Bowl.
+McCarron capped off his high school football career at the 2009 U.S. Army All-American Bowl.

 College career

 2010 season

 In his first season at Alabama, McCarron accepted a redshirt and did not play during the season as the team went 14–0 to capture the 2009 National Championship over the Texas Longhorns.
-During his redshirt freshman year, he did see some playing time, appearing in nine games as the Crimson Tide finished 10–3.
+During his redshirt freshman year, McCarron did see some playing time, appearing in nine games as the Crimson Tide finished 10–3.
 His first collegiate touchdown pass came during the season opener when he connected with wide receiver Julio Jones on a 29-yard pass against San Jose State.
-He passed for a total of 389 yards and three touchdowns during the season.
+McCarron passed for 389 yards and three touchdowns during the season.
 Against Auburn on Alabama's last possession McCarron came in for injured starter Greg McElroy.
 However, McCarron threw four straight incompletions to end the game as Auburn came back to win 28–27 after being down 24–0 in the second quarter.